EtienneCoumont/FacebookWebHooks/README.md

 # FacebookWebHooks

-This project shows how to use Facebook WebHooks with ASP.Net 5 Web API
+This project is a sample code to show how to use Facebook WebHooks with ASP.Net 5 Web API.

+## Summary

+Whenever something happen on your Facebook Page, Facebook will send a request to your server. (visit https://developers.facebook.com/docs/graph-api/webhooks to know more about Facebook Webhooks)

+This Web Application catch this request and do something accordingly.
+For now, it just sends a mail with the changes.

 ## Prerequisites :